ishan-chaudhary/AIS_project/README.md

   ### Create Samples for Further analysis
   Python script "populate_sample" takes the csv output of the sample MMSIs from the Jupyter Notebook "ships_trips_analysis" and adds all positions from the "ship_position" table to a new "ship_position_sample" table.

+  ## Notes on Visualizing in QGIS

+  Large numbers of points within a vector layer can severely impact rendering performance within QGIS.
+Recommend using the "Set Layer Scale Visibility" to only show the points at a certain scale.
+Currently I found a minimum of 1:100000 appropriate with no maximum.
+Ship trips can have no scale visbility because they render much faster.

   ## Clustering

   Note, when we get there, we will have to look at how to repersent time.
 If we include it as a Z dimension, the scale will impact different clustering spaces.
 Perhaps we can run the same clustering approaches with different time scales to show how it can impact the final clusters.

+  Can I use labeled clusters of "ports" to identify the critical values for distance in time and space, and then apply those parameters against the rest of the data.

+  ## Network Analysis

+  First step is to create the input for a network multigraph.
+For each unique identifier, lets evaluate if each point is "in" a port, as defined as a certain distance from a known port.
+Then we can reduce all of the points down to when each unique identifier arrives and departs a known port.
+In this network, each node is a port, and the edges are the travels of one identifier from a port to another.